ABOUT

 After graduating from the Virginia Commonwealth University School of the Arts with a Bachelor of Fine Arts, Knight's talent was recognized when he was named a 2020 Windgate-Lamar Fellow by the Center for Craft for his unique reimagining of British Mid-Century Modern design.
 Following this fellowship, Knight spent time as a furniture resident at Anderson Ranch Arts Center (Aspen, USA).
 Several galleries and institutions have exhibited Knight's work, including the Appalachian Center for Craft (Smithville, USA), Hesse Flatow (New York, USA), Main Projects (Richmond, USA), NCMA Winston-Salem (Winston-Salem, USA), and Superhouse (New York, USA).

-SELECT PRESS AWARDS
+SELECT PRESS & WRITING AWARDS

-VCU School of the Arts VA Commission of the Arts Fellowship 2020
+Dezeen VA Commission of the Arts Fellowship 2020